By: Jeremy Neisser

 Why This Argument May Be Problematic -

-Although this seems like a complete win for modern stability shoes, it is still important to note that not all stability shoes are created equal.
-It can sometimes be hard to note which new stability shoes provide just the right amount of support, or still overcorrect a neutral runner's transition.
+Although this seems like a complete win for modern stability shoes, it is still important to note that not all stability running shoes are created equal.
+It can sometimes be hard to note which new stability running shoes provide just the right amount of support, or still overcorrect a neutral runner's transition.

 With this in mind, the problem with this argument is that it once again generalizes the solution just enough to sound foolproof.
 However there are still caveats to consider.